 No two cases of scoliosis

-are exactly alike - symptoms and their severity vary hugely from patient to patient and depend on a great number of contributing factors.
-Due to the numerous variations in how scoliosis occurs and progresses, no one treatment is universally effective; certain treatment routes may be effective for some patients but fail to provide the desired results for others.
+are exactly alike - symptoms and their severity vary hugely from patient to patient and depend on a number of contributing factors.
+Due to several possibilities in how scoliosis can occur and progress, no one treatment is universally effective; certain treatment routes may be effective for some patients but fail to provide the desired results for others.

 Another issue that often arises when it comes to treating scoliosis concerns the patient's personal circumstances and physical abilities.
 The typically-recommended treatment for progressive curves in young people is a back brace

 , which is fitted to the patient's exact measurements and worn for extended periods of time in an effort to limit curve progression.
 For patients whose curves are progressing at a particularly rapid rate (to a degree that has the potential to limit their mobility, breathing capacity and overall health), spinal fusion surgery

 is often recommended in order to permanently halt the curvature's progression.
 While these options may provide encouraging results for some, others may find them ineffective or limiting, and this prompts many scoliosis sufferers to seek out alternative treatments.

 One approach that is often discussed as an alternative to surgery and bracing for treating scoliosis is physical therapy - that is, the non-invasive treatment of spinal curvature via a series of exercises and manipulations.
 While this type of therapy can be an effective form of treatment for scoliosis when performed correctly, the term 'physical therapy' is very broad, and individuals are often left confused as to what this treatment actually involves.